-IPA enables researchers to identify the biological mechanisms, pathways and functions most relevant to their experimental datasets or genes of interest.
-Users can:
+IPA enables you to identify the biological mechanisms, pathways, and functions most relevant to your experimental data sets or genes of interest.
+With IPA, you can:

-Vector NTI Advance is an integrated sequence analysis and data management software package that allows analysis, manipulation, construction, storage and management of complex biological molecules.
-Researchers can:
+Vector NTI Advance® is an integrated sequence analysis and data management software package that allows analysis, manipulation, construction, storage, and management of complex biological molecules.
+You can:

-Please register for an account .
-Accounts are available to University of Rochester Medical Center faculty, staff and students only.
+You can register here for a Vector NTI Advance® account .
+University of Rochester Medical Center faculty, staff, and students are eligible to register.
 Usage is limited to on-campus computers connected to the URMC network.

-University Information Technology on River Campus licenses statistical, mathematical and scientific software for the use of UR faculty, staff and students including Graph Pad Prism, JMP, Mathematica, Matlab, S-Plus, SAS, SPSS, Stata, Amira, and ChemDraw.
+University Information Technology on River Campus licenses statistical, mathematical, and scientific software for the use of UR faculty, staff, and students, including JMP, Mathematica, Matlab, S-Plus, SAS, SPSS, Stata, Amira, and ChemDraw.
 Use of most software requires payment of a license fee.
 Go to University IT Software Site LIcenses for more information.